What is Rheumatoid Arthritis (RA)?

 What causes Rheumatoid Arthritis?

-As an autoimmune disease, rheumatoid arthritis is caused when the immune system mistakes healthy tissue as a foreign invader.
+Rheumatoid arthritis is an autoimmune disease that occurs when the immune system mistakes healthy tissue as a foreign invader.
 The immune system’s aberrant response causes inflammation in the joint synovium.
 The inflammation can cause the swelling, discomfort, and joint pain that is typical of RA.

 While the exact cause of RA is unknown, there is evidence that autoimmune disorders can be influenced by genetic components and environmental factors.
 Incidents of RA have also been known to occur following vaccination.
 Women, people between the ages of 40 and 60, smokers, people who are overweight or obese, and emergency workers exposed to asbestos or silica may all be at increased risk of developing RA.

 How is RA diagnosed?

 In making a clinical diagnosis of RA, medical professionals review medical history, conduct physical examinations, and often order laboratory and imaging tests.
 Physicians may order a variety of blood tests to support diagnosis, including tests for rheumatoid factor (RF), anti-CCP antibodies, white blood cell count, anemia, erythrocyte sedimentation rate, and c-reactive protein.

 Imaging tests, such as x-rays, MRIs, and ultrasounds may also aid in providing a diagnosis for more developed cases, as they can reveal the degree to which the joints have been damaged, and can help to monitor the progression of the disease.